TiO2 remains the costliest part of making paint. If it isn’t price increases from suppliers to worry about, our weak currency makes it even worse!

 - Firstly, the peak of the light scattering power of a pigment is at half the wavelength of light (550nm).
 Rutile TiO2 with a particle size of 0.27u (270nm), has been optimised to sit exactly on this peak.

 - Secondly, the higher the refractive index of the material, the better the light scattering or refraction.
 Rutile TiO2 has by far the highest refractive index of all the white pigments.
 It is 2.7 compared to 2.55 for anatase TiO2 or 1.63 for calcium carbonate, as shown in this graph:

 These two factors put rutile TiO2 head and shoulders above other white pigments, which is why it is so difficult to replace completely!

 Good as it is, you still need other white particles to separate the TiO2 particles in the paint film.
 If the titanium particles are too close together, they overlap.
 This crowding reduces the number of possible light scattering sites, hence reducing opacity.

-TiO2-coated calcium carbonate
+Ground calcium carbonate

 Cheaper grades of TiO2

 Which one is best though?
-Well it depends on many factors like particle size, refractive index and oil absorption.
+Well, it depends on many factors like particle size, refractive index and oil absorption.
 Not to mention your formulation, PVC*, cost factors and how well it is extended already.